Last Updated on 8 July, 2021 by Veronica

 Itinerary through Scotland by car in 15 days

 First of all, in this post, you will find the itinerary to tour Scotland on your own.
-Below are some tips to get you started to plan your trip.
+However, below are some tips to get you started to plan your trip.

-It’s a very intense route with the objective of knowing as many places as possible.
+It’s a very intense route to know as many places as possible.
 It is a route through nature, castles, and some of the most important cities of Scotland.
 We left Glasgow for another time, however.

 Day 1.
 Arrival at Edinburgh